Moses (Michelangelo)

+Sigmund Freud's interpretations of the statue from 1916 are particularly well-known.
+Some interpretations of the sculpture including Freud note a demotic force, but also as a beautiful figure, with an emotional intensity as God's word is revealed.
+The delicacy of some of the features such as Moses' flowing hair are seen as a remarkable technical achievement, but Freud argues that Michelangelo goes beyond mere skills to provoke curiosity in the viewer, asking why Moses plays with his hair, and why he is presented with horns and flowing hair.

 Commissioning and history

 Pope Julius II commissioned Michelangelo to build his tomb in 1505 and it was finally completed in 1545; Julius II died in 1513.
 The initial design by Michelangelo was massive and called for over 40 statues.
 The statue of Moses would have been placed on a tier about 3.74 meters high (12 ft 3 in), opposite a figure of St. Paul.
 In the final design, the statue of Moses sits in the center of the bottom tier.